initcyber/ai_tools/package-updates-vulns/README.md

 3. **Check the output**:
     The scan results and security recommendations will be saved to `scan_results.txt`.

+4. The script will:
+- List all outdated packages in your Python environment.
+- Query OpenAI's GPT model for vulnerability information for each outdated package.
+- Display the results in the console.
+- Save the results to a file named `package_vulnerabilities.txt` in the same directory.

+## Customization

+- You can modify the `max_tokens` parameter in the `get_package_vulnerabilities` function to adjust the length of the GPT model's response.
+- To change the output file name or location, modify the `filename` parameter in the `append_to_file` function.

+## Important Notes

+- This script uses the OpenAI API, which may incur costs depending on your usage and plan.
+- The vulnerability information provided by the GPT model is based on its training data and may not always be up-to-date or comprehensive.
+Always verify critical security information from official sources.

 ## Example Output

 Please note this is a work in progress.
 Still tweaking it a bit.
+But you can check out the example output in package_vulnerabilities_EXAMPLE.txt

 ### Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.